-- A Scope of Work
+- A Scope of Work;

-- Site Background Information, including a summary of assessment and pilot test results
+- Site Background Information, including a summary of assessment and pilot test results;

-- Remedial System Component Specifications
+- Remedial System Component Specifications;

-- Detailed Engineering Specifications
+- Detailed Engineering Specifications;

-- Technical Design Drawings
+- Technical Design Drawings;

-- A Description of Installation Methods
+- A Description of Installation Methods; and

-- OM&M Requirements
+- OM&M Requirements.